Observability with OpenTelemetry

 Execution Steps

-1. First, start the observability environment with Docker Compose:
+1. Start the observability environment with Docker Compose:

 cd otel-example